Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 Formative evaluation takes place throughout the instructional design process and focuses on gathering feedback and making improvements.
 This evaluation helps identify any weaknesses or areas for improvement in the instruction.

 It can involve collecting data through observations, surveys, or interviews with learners, instructors, and other stakeholders.
-This feedback allows instructional designers to make necessary adjustments to the instructional materials and strategies to enhance the learning experience.
+This feedback allows instructional designers to make necessary adjustments to the instructional materials and strategies to enhance classroom activities.

 Summative evaluation, however, takes place at the end of the instruction to assess the overall success of the programme and its impact on learners.

-This evaluation involves measuring the achievement of learning outcomes and determining the instruction's effectiveness.
+This evaluation involves measuring the achievement of educational results and determining the instruction's effectiveness.
 Assessments are used to measure learner performance and determine whether the learning objectives have been met.

 These assessments can take various forms, including quizzes, tests, projects, or presentations.
 The results of the summative evaluation help determine the overall success of the instruction and provide insights for future improvements.